adamlounds/nightscout-go/docs/storage.md

 Object storage is designed with the following requirements in mind:
 - New entries normally result in a single write
-- We can accommodate future entries (expected bug when entries are later than today (UTC))
+- Future entries are not supported and have undefined behaviour
+  - (for now, write them to "today" file)
 - Startup should not have to load a large number of files
 - Unexpected files should not cause issues
   - We should not have to enumerate/iterate files in storage